 Chapter 1: Arrival

-So this was done for a reader request.
-Dear 143yaoifangirl sent in the suggestion of a Hiroki and Takano pairing.
-I thought "Damn… that's a hot idea…" This is not PWP, however.
+This story was done for a reader request.
+143yaoifangirl sent in the suggestion of a Hiroki and Takano pairing and I thought "Damn… that's a hot idea…" This is not PWP, however.
 I don't write like that.
 But this piece does have a significant sex scene between Hiroki and Takano.

-In our correspondence it was arrived at, that for a switch, Takano would end up playing uke to Hiroki's seme.
+In my correspondence with 143yaoifangirl, it was arrived at, that for a switch, Takano would end up playing uke to Hiroki's seme.
 (So, if you can't handle versatility, or have issues with antics outside your OTP, you have been warned.)

-The premise is that it takes place in college before either man has their permanent partner and is a onetime thing...
+The premise is that it takes place in college before either Hiroki or Takano has their permanent partner and their encounter is a onetime thing...
 This story takes place during Takano's lost years when he's still reeling from Oda/Onodera's disappearance.
 Meanwhile, Hiroki is acting out in that "sordid" way mentioned in the Shinoda chapter as a means of dealing with his longings for Akihiko.
+I also have Takahashi Takahiro attending "M" University in this piece.
+I know in the manga he wasn't able to go, but in my version he was accepted and started his first semester and then had to withdraw when his parents died and he became responsible for his little brother, Misaki.

 Hope you like it….
 Also, please excuse the poor title.
 While the premise inspired me, the title muse abandoned me.